yeoman/generator-webapp/docs/recipes/pug.md

 #### `extras`

-We don't want to copy over `.jade` files in the build process:
+We don't want to copy over `.pug` files in the build process:

 ```diff
  gulp.task('extras', () => {